 Figure 4.
-Total stored energy from EFIT analysis and electron stored energy from volume integration of Thomson scattering measurements of n_e , T_e for similar discharges with and without lithium coating of the lower divertor reduction in the edge electron density apparent in the Thomson scattering data was confirmed by a frequency-swept microwave reflectometer probing the outer edge.
-Figure 4 compares the total plasma stored energy, determined by equilibrium analysis with EFIT, and the total electron stored energy obtained by volume integration of the Thomson scattering data, for an shots in similar ensemble of conditions without and >100 mg of lithium applied.
+Total stored energy from EFIT analysis and electron stored energy from volume integration of Thomson scattering measurements of n_e , T_e for similar discharges with and without lithium coating of the lower divertor.

+Figure 3 shows a comparison of the electron density and temperature and ion temperature profiles close to the time of peak plasma stored energy for the two discharges compared in figure 2.
+The broadening of both the electron and ion temperature profiles after lithium coating is striking.
+The reduction in the edge electron density at the outside midplane apparent in figure 3(b) was confirmed by a frequency-swept microwave reflectometer probing the outer edge.
+Figure 4 compares the total plasma stored energy, determined by equilibrium analysis with EFIT [17], and the electron stored energy obtained by volume integration of the Thomson scattering data, for an ensemble of shots in similar conditions without and with >100 mg of lithium applied.
 There is a 20% improvement in overall confinement and a 44% improvement in electron confinement with lithium.
-The broadening in the electron temperature profile gives rise to a lower loop voltage and a broader current density profile, evidenced by a lower internal inductance, l_i , during the current flattop, as seen in Figure 5; both these attributes are beneficial for extending the pulse length of NSTX discharges.
-6, seen in Figure improvement in global electron confinement with increasing lithium deposition is reflected in a reduction in the electron thermal diffusivity calculated by TRANSP using the measured profiles of the temperatures and density and assuming classical thermalization of the neutral beam heating.
+The gain in ion energy with lithium is less because the increase in ion temperature is offset by increasing ion dilution due to impurity accumulation.
+The broadening in the electron temperature profile gives rise to a lower loop voltage and a broader current density profile, evidenced by a lower internal inductance, l_i , during the current flat-top, as shown in figure 5; both these attributes are beneficial for extending the pulse length of NSTX discharges.
+As seen in figure 6, the improvement in global electron confinement with increasing lithium deposition is reflected in a reduction in the electron thermal diffusivity calculated by TRANSP [18] using the measured profiles of the temperatures and density and assuming classical thermalization of the neutral beam heating.